Theo Ganz Studio, RiverWinds and Matteawan Galleries Open New Shows

 RiverWinds Gallery is open Wednesday through Monday, noon – 6 p.m., and on Second Saturdays noon – 9 p.m.
 For more information, visit riverwindsgallery.com or call 845-838-2880.

 Greg Slick: New Work at Matteawan Gallery

 Matteawan Gallery will present Greg Slick: New Work, with an opening reception Saturday, June 8, 6 – 9 p.m.
 The exhibition runs through June 29 and features abstract paintings and works on paper.
 In conjunction with the exhibition, Slick will introduce a new artist’s book titled Head Arrangement, which focuses on his recent series of gouaches.

 On view are works from the 16-piece series of gouaches on paper titled Head Arrangement.
 “Head arrangement” is a term used by jazz musicians that refers to arranging an old standard, memorizing it, improvising, but never writing down the adaptation.
 There is an improvisational quality to these works; Slick did not plan the paintings in advance but painted what felt right on the paper at that moment.
 Also included in the exhibition are new abstract paintings on wood panels that continue Slick’s interest in breaking down and reinterpreting the conventions of modernist painting.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.